TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 The functions of each of the **KookaBlockly** Script Control buttons is:

 New
   Empties the workspace to start a new script.
-If the current script contents have not been saved then a save prompt is given.
+  If the current script contents have not been saved then a save prompt is given as shown in :numref:`newprompt`.

+.. _newprompt:
 .. figure:: images/unsaved-new-prompt.png
    :width: 200
    :align: center